moshesipper/tiny_gp/README.md

 The program prints out in textual format the best individual found.

-To also create a nice image such as the one below install https://pypi.org/project/graphviz/
+To also create a nice image such as the ones below install https://pypi.org/project/graphviz/

 ![GPTree](https://github.com/moshesipper/tiny-gp/blob/master/GPTree.png)